mbevand/covid19-age-stratified-ifr/README.md

 1. *Total deaths* and *deaths per age bracket* from the [Ministry of Health's daily report for 29 May][daily] (table 2 and table 3)
 1. *Population pyramid* for Spain, from [worldpopulationreview.com][wpop]

-In order to minimize right-censoring, the parameters *total deaths* and *deaths per age bracket* should be obtained from a point in time as close as possible to when the serosurvey was conducted (18 May to 01 June.)
-We found only two Ministry of Health reports in this time period that document deaths per age
-bracket: [18 May][dailyalt], [29 May][daily].
-However the Ministry of Health
-has made significant corrections to deaths statistics on 25 May by subtracting approximately 2 000 deaths.
+In order to minimize right-censoring (deaths lagging infections,) the parameters *total deaths* and *deaths per age bracket* should be obtained from a point in time as close as possible to when the serosurvey was conducted (18 May to 01 June, preferably closer to the mid-point 25 May.)
+This is because the seroconversion time is roughly the same as the time between infection and death.
+We found only two Ministry of Health reports in this time period that document deaths per age bracket: [18 May][dailyalt], [29 May][daily].
+However the Ministry of Health has made significant corrections to deaths statistics on 25 May by subtracting approximately 2 000 deaths.
 Therefore we trusted the statistics from 29 May over those of 18 May.
+Furthermore, 29 May is closer to the mid-point.

 Important detail to note: there were 27 121 total deaths, however age information was only available for 20 585 deaths, and was missing for 6 536 deaths.